wodo-platform/wp-nodejs-demo-microservice/README.md

 Open the url "http://localhost:8080/api/demos" and "http://localhost:8080/docs" in your browser to see API and swagger doc.

-## Publish The Module as NPM Package Locally
+# Publish The Module as NPM Package Locally

 You may need to publish npm packages from your local dev env in order to speed up development process.
 It is sort of workaround and you should do clean-up your published package versions since our ffficial github actions will take care of package publishing eventually.

+> please do not forget to add "@wodo-platform/"  to name of your module in package.json file in order to publish it to the github npm repo.

 Please follow the steps below to publish wodo-nodejs-persistance npm package from your local development environment.